Rising Tide North America: Activities

 On December 17, 2013, 16 protesters with Portland Rising Tide were arrested after locking themselves to disabled vehicles in front of a tar sands megaload shipment near John Day, Oregon, delaying the shipment’s passage.
 Police responded by using 'pain compliance' to remove the protest.
 On December 1, 2013, two men locked themselves to the tar sands megaload truck and had to be removed by police, which took so long the shipment canceled its nightly move.

 Rising Tide NYC organized three days of action on climate change in New York City on April 20–22, 2015.
 They rallied at the office of New York Gov. Andrew Cuomo to call for him to reject a proposed deepwater port which would be used to import natural gas.

-In 2015, Siskiyou Rising Tide (formerly Southern Oregon Rising Tide) formed in opposition to the Jordan Cove Energy Project, a $8 billion dollar liquefied natural gas pipeline and export terminal proposed in Southwestern Oregon.
+In 2015, Siskiyou Rising Tide (formerly Southern Oregon Rising Tide) formed in opposition to the Jordan Cove Energy Project, an $8 billion dollar liquefied natural gas pipeline and export terminal proposed in Southwestern Oregon.
 It was revealed that Siskiyou Rising Tide and other environmental groups were being surveilled by the FBI, local sheriffs and private security firms funded by the pipeline company Pembina.
 After years of protest and opposition, the Jordan Cove Energy Project was ultimately cancelled by Pembina in 2021.